-Dr. Maya Sztainer is a licensed clinical psychologist (PSY32215) who provides individual psychotherapy to adolescents and young adults.
-Her work is informed by Acceptance and Commitment Therapy (ACT) and other evidence-based treatments with an interest in helping clients navigate concerns around anxiety, trauma, obsessive compulsive disorder (OCD), depression, relationships, and life transitions.
+Dr. Maya Sztainer is a licensed clinical psychologist (PSY32215) who provides individual psychotherapy to adolescents and adults.
+Her work is informed by Acceptance and Commitment Therapy (ACT) and other evidence-based treatments with an interest in helping clients navigate concerns around anxiety, trauma, obsessive-compulsive disorder (OCD), depression, relationships, and life transitions.

 Dr. Sztainer is committed to creating a space where her clients can express themselves freely, develop greater self-awareness, and learn concrete skills to help them build and maintain emotional wellness.
 She hopes to help her clients foster self-compassion and acceptance around their emotional experiences while also supporting them to identify avenues to make positive change.